ajaymarathe/publish-your-project-to-npm-by-ajay/README.md

-# publish-your-project-npm-by-ajay
+# Publish Your Project to NPM
-Hi There, it's just small docs to explore how to publish your project npm, Thanks :)
+Small docs to understand NPM Things :)

-## docs
+## Docs

 - hit this command `npm login`
 - login with your npm login id and password.